The complexity of convexity number and percolation time in the cycle convexity: Results on the Percolation Time

 \subsection{Percolation Time is linear on cacti}

-Let us begin by presenting a linear algorithm that computes $pn(G)$ when $G$ is a cactus.
-Let $G$ be a cactus with at least one cycle.
+Let us begin by presenting a linear-time algorithm that computes $pn(G)$ when $G$ is a cactus.
+We can assume that $G$ has at least one cycle.
 We define the graph~$T_G = (\mathcal{C},A)$ where each vertex in $\mathcal{C}$ is a cycle of $G$ and we have an edge between two nodes $C_1$ and $C_2$ of $T_G$ if and only if $C_1$ and $C_2$ share a vertex in $G$.
-We say that a cycle is terminal if it has at most one articulation point in $G$.
-Also, let $lp(G)$ be the longest induced path in~$G$.
+An \emph{articulation} of $G$ is a vertex whose removal increases the number of connected components of~$G$.
+We say that a cycle of a cactus~$G$ is \emph{terminal} if it contains at most one articulation that belongs to at least two cycles of~$G$.
+Also, let $lp(H)$ be the longest induced path in the graph~$H$.

 \begin{lemma} Given a cactus~$G=(V,E)$, $lp(T_G)$ can be computed in linear time in the size of $G$. \end{lemma}